MarianaDwarka/marianadwarka.github.io/src/content/blog/time-series-projects.md

 The exponential moving average (EMA) is applied to give more weight to the most recent data, providing a more sensitive view of recent changes in the number of passengers.

 ### 3. Decomposition of Trend and Seasonality
-This stage involves decomposing the time series to identify and explicitly separate the trend and seasonality components, facilitating a clearer understanding of the underlying patterns in the data, using `seasonal_decompose`.
+This stage involves decomposing the time series to explicitly identify and separate the components of trend and seasonality, facilitating a clearer understanding of the underlying patterns in the data. `seasonal_decompose` is used for this purpose.

 ### 4. Stationarity Check
-A check for the stationarity of the time series is performed, using the Augmented Dickey-Fuller test, which seeks to determine whether a time series is stationary or not.
+A check for the stationarity of the time series is conducted, for which the Dickey-Fuller test was used.
+This test aims to determine whether a time series is stationary or not.
 The null hypothesis of this test is that the time series is not stationary.

+In this case, the series was not stationary, so several tests were conducted applying shifts of various periods until a stationary series was obtained.

 ### 5. Correlogram
-The correlogram, or autocorrelation graph, is used to observe and analyze the autocorrelation in the data, helping to identify the presence of seasonal or cyclic patterns.
-ACF and PACF are used.
+The correlogram, or autocorrelation plot, is used to observe and analyze autocorrelation in the data, helping to identify the presence of seasonal or cyclical patterns.

+The ACF and PACF are used in the analysis for this phase.

 ### 6. Auto ARIMA
-The Auto ARIMA model is implemented, which automates the process of selecting ARIMA parameters, searching for the best set of parameters for the model that minimizes the information criterion and maximizes prediction accuracy.
+The Auto ARIMA model is implemented, which automates the process of selecting ARIMA parameters, seeking the best set of parameters for the model that minimize the information criterion and maximize the prediction accuracy.

+For this case, the SARIMAX(2, 1, 2)x(0, 0, [1], 5) model was obtained, which is a seasonal SARIMA model with AR, I, and MA components of orders 2, 1, and 2 respectively, without exogenous variables and with a seasonal pattern of period 5.
+This model is used to model and predict time series that exhibit both seasonal patterns and trends.

 ### 7. SARIMA
-The SARIMA model extends ARIMA to include seasonal components, allowing for modeling of time series with clear seasonal patterns, as is typical in air passenger data.
+The SARIMA model extends ARIMA to include seasonal components, allowing for the modeling of time series with clear seasonal patterns, as is typical in airline passenger data.

 The parameters obtained in the previous point are used for the deployment of this model.

 ### 8. Prophet
-Prophet, developed by Facebook, is used for making future predictions.
-This model is particularly effective for data with strong trends and multiple seasonalties, offering ease of use and flexibility in incorporating holidays and special events.
+The Prophet algorithm, developed by Facebook, is used for making future predictions.
+This model is particularly effective for data with strong trends and multiple seasonality.

 ### 9. LSTM Network
-Long Short-Term Memory (LSTM) networks are applied to capture long-term dependencies in the data.
+As the final model, the Long Short-Term Memory (LSTM) network model is used, which is applied to capture long-term dependencies in the data.
 This type of neural network is suitable for complex time series.

 ### 10. RMSE - Root-Mean Square Error
-Finally, the performance of the different predictive models is evaluated and compared using the root-mean-square error (RMSE).
-This indicator measures the difference between observed values and values predicted by the model, allowing for the identification of the most accurate model.
-In this case, it was the model obtained with Prophet.
+Finally, the performance of the different predictive models is evaluated and compared using the Root-Mean Square Error (RMSE).
+This metric measures the difference between observed values and the values predicted by the model, allowing for the identification of the most accurate model.
+In this case, the model obtained with Prophet was the most accurate.

 ![](/blogImages/passengers.png)